 The procedure will involve you lying on the x-ray table in a position similar to a cervical smear test.
 A speculum will be placed in the vagina and a small tube or catheter will be passed through the cervix (neck of the womb), and into the body of the uterus (womb).
 This will be used to inject a special contrast liquid or "dye" which shows up on x-ray.
-The procedure will take about 10 minutes.
+The procedure will take usually from 10-30 minutes but can occasionally take longer.